 “It’s a nice way to end a conversation and start pulling your brain into the next scene,” says Rektor.
-“You’ll hear it sometimes, two people are talking and they get to the end of the conversation, and they’re looking at each other and you hear rain or something, and then it cuts to the next scene and it’s a rainy street.
-It’s a nice way to start getting your audience in the right headspace before it happens.
+“You’ll hear two people talking, and when they get to the end of the conversation you’ll hear rain or something, and then the image cuts to the next scene and it’s a rainy street.
+It’s a nice way to start getting your audience in the right headspace before the next sequence happens.
 It’s a good way to keep the story moving.”

 In addition to the strategic insertion of sound effects throughout a podcast recording, you can use music to your advantage.
 “Music is a nice way to divide things,” says Rektor.